-The air bag is designed to inflate in moderate to severe frontal or near-frontal crashes.
-The air bag will inflate only if the impact speed is above the system's designed "threshold level."
-If your vehicle goes straight into a wall that doesn't move or deform, the threshold level is about 9 to 15 mph (14 to 24 km/h).
+The driver's and right front passenger's frontal air bags are designed to inflate in moderate to severe frontal or near-frontal crashes.
+The frontal air bags are designed to inflate only if the impact speed is above the system's designed "threshold level."
+If your vehicle goes straight into a wall that doesn't move or deform, the threshold level is about 11 to 15 mph (18 to 24 km/h).
 The threshold level can vary, however, with specific vehicle design, so that it can be somewhat above or below this range.
 If your vehicle strikes something that will move or deform, such as a parked car, the threshold level will be higher.
-The air bag is not designed to inflate in rollovers, side impacts or rear impacts, because inflation would not help the occupant.
+The driver's and right front passenger's frontal air bags are not designed to inflate in rollovers, side impacts, or rear impacts, because inflation would not help the occupant.